In this lesson, you will learn about scatter plots and trend lines. Scatterplots are graphs of points that do not follow a specific trend.

 So if we graph this, this will not be a straight line.
 There is really no trend here to predict what comes next.
 As you can see, it changes every time.

 The trendline will help us to better analyze these scatterplots.
+There is a relationship between the scatter plots and trend lines.

 We can see that it’s still going up.
 We can expect that the next value will be higher or on the same level.